nikoada/Readnow/README.md

 ![](screenshots/Screenshot_node_with_value_Readnow.png)

-Now when everything is seted up, you can test and send values to your node like so: http://readnow.vulkanclub.tech/postValue?id=YOUR_PASSWORD&value1=YOUR_FIRST_VALUE&value2=YOUR_SECOND_VALUE&value3=YOUR_THIRD_VALUE
+Now when everything is seted up, you can test and send values to your node directly from your browser address bar like so: http://readnow.vulkanclub.tech/postValue?id=YOUR_PASSWORD&value1=YOUR_FIRST_VALUE&value2=YOUR_SECOND_VALUE&value3=YOUR_THIRD_VALUE

 for previouse example it would look like: